joejenett/simply/_posts/2024-01-28-careful-what-you-ask-for.md

 So.
 One late evening, I used Siri to tell Kim “help” (not an odd request in context).
 A short while thereafter, the doorbell rang several times.
 It was the police.

 ## how could this happen?
 When I gave the _hey Siri_, it was picked up by a new HomePod, recently purchased to use as a hub for Matter accessories.
-At the time, I replaced 4 outlets requiring the new format.
+At the time, I replaced 4 outlets with new ones requiring the new hub.
 I failed to take into account the fact that the HomePod provides only spoken confirmations.
 Turns out I heard the confirmation just as poorly as Siri heard my command.
 Oops!
 My bad!

 So a neighbor of ours named Ken got the help message and rightfully called the police because he was concerned that it could be a genuine request (though he thought it was most likely some kind of error).
 I later told him how much I appreciated that he cared enough to do that.
 Good neighbor.